*No Spoiler Concise Review*

 P.S.
 Thank you for reading.
 I hope you found this short and supaishi review helpful!

 Hidden beneath the antics, the one-liners, and the pop culture references, Aho Girl’s goal is obvious even to the untrained eye; it desires your attention.
 “Look at me!
 Look at me!”
 Aho Girl screams, waving its arms and jumping about in a frenzied, excessive, and desperate manner.
 In doing so, this show has managed to not only work but endear itself to the audience as well.
 Quite a few seasonal viewers have been smitten over this show and, at first glance, it’s easy to see why.
 Aho Girl is energetic.
 It’s straightforward.
-It’s unpredictable.
 And it’s occasionally charming.
-However, Aho Girl is also painful to
+However, Aho Girl is also painful to watch.

-First and foremost, this show is simply not funny.
+foremost, this show is simply not funny.
 For Aho Girl, which largely subdues its aesthetics in an effort to emphasize its writing, this is a severely damaging flaw.
 Aho Girl fancies itself an extravagant comic extraordinaire yet it never fully ventures into the absurd; it’s as if Aho Girl is frightened of abandoning its slice-of-life roots and as a result is rather hesitant of displaying signs of vivaciousness.
 The instances where its comic genius sparks to life are memorable in their own right (the homage to the Power Rangers, in particular) but they are few and far between.
 It hardly helps that Aho Girl, like most mediocre comedies, is obsessed with explaining the jokes to you; with every act of mischief, there’s not only a character (read: the “self-insert”) elaborating on the details of said act but there are also occasional cues from Aho Girl itself that tell you how the act was intended to be funny.
 As this show can attest to, even comedies can be guilty of infodumping.

 From the first episode, Aho Girl is engaged in a war against common sense.
 This is a show that prides itself in its intentional stupidity; for Aho Girl, lapses in judgment and instances of in-the-moment logic are par for the course.
 A carefree attitude and general acts of silliness are a major source of this show’s appeal.
 That said, Aho Girl underwhelms when it attempts a serious approach; it’s as if the show doesn’t understand its audience.
 Most viewers appreciate Aho Girl because of its slapstick humor, because of the amusing eyecatches, because of its short runtime and, yes, because of the fanservice.
 I doubt that these viewers picked up Aho Girl for the half-baked, insipid, and monotonous moments of insight that ultimately result in little but wasted time.
 These moments of insight are not only executed poorly but their suitability is subpar; Aho Girl tends to observe the most trivial matters, like a low score on a quiz, and overexert itself when it should be focusing on the more important problems, like the abusive relationship at the center of it all.